-The Education Committee will consider and decide on the reinstatement of a suspended or permanently excluded pupil within 15 school days of receiving the notice of the suspension or exclusion if:
+The exclusions committee will consider and decide on the reinstatement of a suspended or permanently excluded pupil within 15 school days of receiving the notice of the suspension or exclusion if:

-- The exclusion is permanent - It is a suspension which would bring the pupil's total number of days out of school to more than 15 in a term; or - It would result in a pupil missing a public exam or National Curriculum test
+- > The exclusion is permanent - It is a suspension which would bring the pupil's total number of days out of school to more than 15 in a term; or - > It would result in a pupil missing a public exam or National Curriculum test

-Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, Education Committee must consider any representations made by parents.
+Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, the governing board must consider any representations made by parents.
 However, it is not required to arrange a meeting with parents and it cannot direct the headteacher to reinstate the pupil.

-Where the pupil has been suspended for more than 5 days, but less than 16 days, in a single term, and the parents make representations to the board, the Education Committee will consider and decide on the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.
+Where the pupil has been suspended for more than 5, but not more than 15 school days, in a single term, and the parents make representations to the board, the governing board will consider and decide on the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.
 If the parents do not make representations, the board is not required to meet and it cannot direct the headteacher to reinstate the pupil.

-Where a suspension or permanent exclusion would result in a pupil missing a public exam or National Curriculum test, the Education Committee will, as far as reasonably practicable, consider and decide on the reinstatement of the pupil before the date of the exam or test.
-If this is not practicable, the Education Committee may consider the suspension or permanent exclusion and decide whether or not to reinstate the pupil.
+Where a suspension or permanent exclusion would result in a pupil missing a public exam or National Curriculum test, the governing board will, as far as reasonably practicable, consider and decide on the reinstatement of the pupil before the date of the exam or test.
+If this is not practicable, the governing board may consider the suspension or permanent exclusion and decide whether or not to reinstate the pupil.